(parents, children, fussy eating, picky eating, 0 – 10yrs)

 What will I learn from a workshop?

-- To understand the difference between fussy eaters vs problem feeders & identify which your child is.
+- The difference between fussy eaters vs problem feeders & identify which your child is.

 - Understand the reasons for fussy eating/food refusal